Vítězslav Lavička

 Vítězslav Lavička ([ˈviːcɛslaf ˈlavɪtʃka]; born 30 April 1963) is a Czech football manager and former player.

 Playing career

 As a player, Lavička played for several Czech clubs, including Škoda Plzeň, RH Cheb and Sparta Prague.
-He played one season towards the end of his career in the Gambrinus liga after the Czech Republic's national league commenced play in 1993.
+He played one season towards the end of his career in the Czech First League after the Czech Republic's national league commenced play in 1993.

 Managerial career

 In 2006 and 2007, he was voted Coach of the Year at the Czech Golden Ball awards and Coach of the Year in 2006.

 In June 2008, Lavička signed a two-year contract as the manager of Sparta Prague.
 However, after just four months in the position, he resigned following a humiliating 4–1 home defeat against Sparta's rivals Slavia.